-- Avoid placing the logger in extremely hot locations (such as on a dashboard or the roof of a greenhouse) and chronically wet locations (such as in a well or any place that is wet most or all of the time).
-Also avoid rising water and flood zones. - WARNING: Severe shock hazard.
-Do not set up the HOBO Micro Station near power lines.
-Contact between the HOBO Micro Station and power lines may result in a fatal shock, electrocution, or death. - Conduit is recommended when placing a sensor in or near the ground to protect against animals, lawn mowers, tractors, exposure to chemicals, etc. - Beware of rodents, birds, cattle, and other animals that can bite, peck, or trample the Micro Station. - An External Grounding Wire Adapter Cable (Part # CABLE-HWS-G) is required if you will be using a wind speed or wind speed and direction sensor with the logger.
-Both an External Grounding Wire Adapter Cable and a Grounding Kit (Part # M-GKA) are recommended if the logger will be placed in an exposed location on a tripod or tower. - If possible, avoid sites immediately adjacent to radio/television/microwave towers and equipment.
-In rare situations, strong electromagnetic interference may result in sensor network errors. - Take note of the mounting considerations in the Sensor Manuals for additional guidelines relative to the particular sensors you are using. - If mounting the logger to a post or wall, note that it is 60 x 103 mm (2.37 x 4.06 inches) between the center of the holes on the back of the logger.
-See Figure 10 on page 23.
+- WARNING: Severe shock hazard.
+Do not set up the HOBO Weather Station near power lines.
+Contact between the HOBO Weather Station and power lines may result in a fatal shock, electrocution, or death. - Avoid placing the logger in extremely hot locations (such as on a dashboard or the roof of a greenhouse) and chronically wet locations (such as in a well or any place that is wet most or all of the time).
+Also avoid rising water and flood zones. - Conduit is recommended when placing a sensor in or near the ground to protect against animals, lawn mowers, tractors, exposure to chemicals, etc. - Beware of rodents, birds, cattle, and other animals that can bite, peck, or trample the Weather Station. - Avoid placing the sensors near falling rocks, dead trees, or other objects that could fall on the HOBO Weather Station. - A Grounding Kit (Part # M-GKA) is required if using the wind speed or wind speed and direction sensor with the logger.
+A Grounding Kit is recommended if the logger will be placed in an exposed location on a tripod or tower to reduce the chance of damage from atmospheric electrical activity.